 Varadenahalli is a small village forty kilometers to the west of Bangalore, not very far from Magadi, the nearest town.
-The campus is located on a large piece of land near the village.
+Our campus, a little more than 20 acres in extent, is located on a piece of land near the village.
 The land slopes down sharply to the north and the high rock at the southern end offers a dramatic view of the whole landscape around.
 There are terraces separated by clusters of big rocks.

-We have protected the land from grazing, and have ensured that rainwater recharges the land.
-These activities, along with regular tree planting over the past fifteen years, have made our campus one of the greenest pieces of land for miles around.
-Facilities include a spacious and well-stocked library, labs, a circular assembly hall, art, craft, pottery and carpentry areas.
+The buildings are simple in structure and blend with the landscape.
+They have been designed for easy maintenance, and each houses about three teachers and fifteen students.
+Facilities include a spacious and well-stocked library, laboratories, a circular assembly hall, and art, craft, pottery and carpentry areas.
 Hostels double as classrooms, while the junior and middle school have dedicated learning spaces.
-The kitchen, as might be expected, is a major hub!
-We also have a guest house for overnight visitors.
+The kitchen, as might be expected, is a major hub of teeming activity!
+We also have a modest guest house facility for overnight visitors.

 A large part of the campus has been left as a ‘sanctuary’ for forest regeneration.
 We have protected the land from grazing and fires, and have ensured that rainwater recharges the land.
 These activities, along with regular tree planting over the past twenty years, have made our campus a small yet rich and diverse nature reserve.
 Over these years of the land regenerating through sustained care and efforts, we have seen a great diversity in flora and fauna.
 The campus continues to surprise us with new species of plants and animals previously unknown to the community.
 The land and its natural inhabitants have been one of our greatest educational resources.
 Over the years, teachers and students have engaged in various land-related activities as part of the curriculum.
 This includes growing vegetables, herbs and pulses, landscaping and studying biodiversity.